Background Screening Frequently Asked Questions

 Online Registration - A prompt will appear at the end of the online registration process for those members for whom screening is required.
 The process takes the member through a secure link that includes the member’s USSA number.

-Paper Registration Application – Current coaches and officials for whom screening is required may request a paper application by emailing email@example.com.
+Paper Registration Application – Current coaches, officials, and volunteer members for whom screening is required may request a paper application by emailing email@example.com.
 The hard copy application must be submitted to NCSI by mail or fax.
 If faxing, we strongly recommend you call to confirm receipt.
 NCSI may be reached at their toll-free number 1.866.833.7100.

 Is there a way to verify my membership before screening is complete?

-After your coach or official membership has been processed, your membership will show as PENDING in both your My USSA account and the USSA’s online Member Lookup tool.
+After your coach, official, or volunteer membership has been processed, your membership will show as PENDING in both your My USSA account and the USSA’s online Member Lookup tool.
 However, proof of membership cannot be printed until screening is successfully completed and USSA receives a "green light" determination from NCSI.
-Coaches and officials listed as "PENDING" are not eligible to participate in USSA events.
+Coaches, officials and volunteer members listed as "PENDING" are not eligible to participate in USSA events.

 How long do I have to register?

 We strongly urge you to complete background screening immediately following membership registration when registering online.
-Those coaches and officials who submit paper applications will be sent background screening instructions via email or mail.
+Those coaches, officials and volunteer members who submit paper applications will be sent background screening instructions via email or mail.

 Applicants who do not register within 10 days will be placed on inactive status until screening is complete and the USSA has received a green light determination from NCSI, the USSA's screening partner.